ElCuffigno/manager-tools/massive-workload-increase.md

 Don't be part of negativity.
 Do not join in with any complaining.

 People may take shots at you from other departments/senior people.
 Stand up and take the comments.
 (If they're right, but said with venom... not just attacks).

+Don't complain to directs.

+Reminds me of "Grips go up the chain of command, not down."

+Talk about the postitives with your boss.
+Don't take off the mask to show them that everyhing's on fire.
+This is a pretty rare need where you need to keep a brave face and convey real problems to boss.

+Behave as a professional all the time.

+People are going to complain, but you don't have to support, encourage, or model it.

+The hard part is, you need to address the negativity and ask people to quit it.

+If you've got a relationship built, doing one on ones and giving feedback, you can give some negative feedback to get people to knock off negativity.

+You can also mention it during one-on-ones.

+Shotgun feedback at a team meeting is 100% bad.

+Managers bear more of the burden, but you don't need to take this home.
+Keep your worries outside. (worry tree)